 So, if you were wondering why TikTok is good, that’s why.

 How does TikTok work?

-In its most basic form, TikTok allows its users to film videos of themselves lip-syncing, dancing or acting out sketches.
-Videos — or TikToks, as the cool kids call them — can be up to 15 seconds.
-However, users can mash multiple videos together to a limit of 60 seconds per recording****.
+TikTok allows its users to film videos of themselves lip-syncing, dancing or acting out sketches.
+Users can upload videos up to 10 minutes long.
 An important thing to note is that users can upload videos that were recorded non-natively.

 “Another way you can use hashtags as part of your marketing strategy is to keep an eye out for trending hashtags.
 You can then create and share videos that relate to these trending videos.

 Remember that trends can be fast-moving.
 Keep a regular eye on TikTok trends and be prepared to change your content to keep up with the craze.”

 This begs the question — is TikTok good for marketing?
 Are TikTok and marketing a good fit?